BeauMercier/drasticClientPortal/PLANNING.md

     *   `POST`: Records metadata of a BIR file in the `bir_file` table after successful direct upload to Supabase Storage.
 Expects `birId`, `objectKey`, `size`, `mime`, `originalName`, `fileType`.
 *   **/api/admin/project-files/[projectType]/[projectId]**
     *   `GET`: Fetches a list of files associated with a specific project for the admin view.
 Currently, this primarily retrieves files from the `bir_file` table (linked via `business_information_requests`) for `web_design` projects.
 It includes uploader details (derived from the project's client) and file metadata like original name and size. **Crucially, it now generates a temporary signed `download_url` for each file, pointing to the `bir-files` (private) bucket.** Requires Admin role.

-## UI Components (Duplicated Section - Consolidate Later if needed)

-- **Sidebar:** Separate sidebars are implemented for Admin (`AdminSidebar`) and Client (`ClientSidebar`).
-Designers use a shared `RoleSidebar`.
-- **Layout:** Standard layouts include a header and a sidebar, adjusting content margins based on sidebar state (`UIContext`).

-## Style Guide (Duplicated Section - Consolidate Later if needed)

-- Follow PEP8 for Python (if any backend code is added).
-- Use TypeScript for frontend code.
-- Format code using Prettier/eslint configured for the project.
-- Use path aliases (`@/components`, `@/lib`, etc.) for imports.

-## Constraints (Duplicated Section - Consolidate Later if needed)

-- Keep file length under 500 lines where possible.
-- Create tests for new features (Setup needed).

 ## File Management Strategy (Original - Review and Consolidate/Remove Redundancy)